TimelyToga/procedural_universe/README.md

-# procedural_universe
+# Procedural Universe
-Procedurally generated galaxies and star systems with processing
+Procedurally generated galaxies and star systems using Processing.

+The main file is `procedural_universe.pde`.
+Open this file in Processing and click `Run` in order to view.